 At the time this Comprehensive Plan was prepared, the RIC was also updating its plan.
-To help ensure the plans were consistent, representatives of the RIC participated in public workshops for this plan, along with hosting several events on their plan, where opinions about transportation were gathered.
+To help ensure the plans were consistent, representatives of the RIC participated in public workshops for thisplan, along with hosting several events on their plan, where opinions about transportation weregathered.
+The Metropolitan Transport Plan (MTP) was adopted by the Policy Board of the Regional Intergovernmental Council on September 9, 2021.